duckdb/duckdb-web/_posts/2024-05-03-vector-similarity-search-vss.md

 `array_inner_product` and
 `array_cosine_similarity`.

+> If you're one of today's [lucky 10000](https://xkcd.com/1053/) and haven't heard of world embeddings or vector search, the short version is that it's a technique used to represent documents, images, entities - _data_ as high-dimensional _vectors_ and then search for _similar_ vectors in a vector space, using some sort of mathematical "distance" expression to measure similarity.
+This is used in a wide range of applications, from natural language processing to recommendation systems and image recognition, and has recently seen a surge in popularity due to the advent of generative AI and availability of pre-trained models.

 This got the community really excited!
 While we (DuckDB Labs) initially went on record saying that we would not be adding a vector similarity search index to DuckDB as we deemed it to be too far out of scope, we were very interested in supporting custom indexes through extensions in general.
 Shoot, I've been _personally_ nagging on about wanting to plug-in an "R-Tree" index since the inception of DuckDBs [spatial extension](/docs/extensions/spatial)!
 So when one of our client projects evolved into creating a proof-of-concept custom "HNSW" index extension, we said that we'd give it a shot.
 And... well, one thing led to another.

 Fast forward to now and we're happy to announce the availability of the `vss` vector similarity search extension for DuckDB!
-While some may say we're late to the vector search party, we'd like to think DuckDB `vss` emerges right on time for the [plateau of productivity](https://en.wikipedia.org/wiki/Gartner_hype_cycle).
+While some may say we're late to the vector search party, [we'd like to think the party is just getting started!](https://www.gartner.com/en/newsroom/press-releases/2023-10-11-gartner-says-more-than-80-percent-of-enterprises-will-have-used-generative-ai-apis-or-deployed-generative-ai-enabled-applications-by-2026)

 Alright, so what's in `vss`?